 Senator Colm Burke was treated in an appalling manner at the meeting of the joint committee yesterday.
 I missed the meeting but the Leader needs to address the issue because we have parity in those committees.

 In joint committees, Senators have the same status as Deputies.
 I do not want to know which Deputy raised the objection but he or she should be reminded that the people of this country had a referendum on whether to retain the Seanad, which was passed three or four years ago.

-I campaigned long and hard on short-term lettings and I thought we had a solution when the Minister announced we would have legislation by Christmas, to be implemented in June, to control short-term lettings.
+I campaigned long and hard on the issue of short-term lettings and thought we had a solution when the Minister announced we would have legislation by Christmas, to be implemented in June, to control short-term lettings.